PenghuiDu/penghui-website/content/project/in-prep-exploring-the-effect-of-psychotropic-drugs-on-zebrafish-brain-dynamics-by-high-throughput-calcium-imaging/index.md

   caption: "Figure adapted from (Fish Capsules: A System for High-Throughput
     Screening of Combinatorial Drugs, Tang et al., 2022)"
 ---
-In this research project, we employed a novel high-throughput screening system to collect a vast amount of neural activity data (via calcium imaging) from zebrafish exposed to psychotropic drugs.
-Subsequently, we analyzed the data to explore the influence of psychotropic drugs on the activity across various brain regions, as well as the functional connectivity within the zebrafish's brain.
+We collected calcium imaging data from zebrafish under various drug conditions using epifluorescence microscope, and explored the effects of distinct drugs on the activity and connectivity of brain networks.